digitalrebar/colordemo/README.md

   `drp@pixie:./colordemo$ drpcli contents bundle colordemo-v1.yaml`
   `Error: Failed to load: No idea how to decode LICENSE into dr-provision-releases`

 (".gitignore" will also similarly cause an error).
-Insure your directory is clean from errant hidden/dot files, things like "LICENSE", "README.md", etc.
+Make sure your directory is clean from errant hidden/dot files, things like "LICENSE", "README.md", etc.

 For this reason, the "colordemo" contents have been moved in to the subdirectory